-Medicines can help bring these symptoms under control and prevent them coming back.
-But you will probably need to take the medicines long term.
+Medications can help bring these symptoms under control and prevent them coming back.
+You will probably need to take the medications long term.

 Most people with schizophrenia get repeated episodes of psychosis.
-Between episodes, they might be free of symptoms or they might have some nagging symptoms that don't go away.
+Between episodes they might be free of symptoms or they might have some nagging symptoms that don't go away.